aquasecurity/starboard/docs/operator/installation/helm.md

 [Helm], which is de facto standard package manager for Kubernetes, allows installing applications from parameterized YAML manifests called Helm [charts].

-To address shortcomings of [static YAML manifests](./kubectl.md) we provide the Helm chart to deploy the Starboard Operator.
+To address shortcomings of [static YAML manifests](./kubectl.md) we provide the Helm chart to deploy the Trivy-Operator.
 The Helm chart supports all [Install Modes](./../configuration.md#install-modes).

-As an example, let's install the operator in the `starboard-system` namespace and configure it to select all namespaces, except `kube-system` and `starboard-system`:
+As an example, let's install the operator in the `trivy-system` namespace and configure it to select all namespaces, except `kube-system` and `trivy-system`:

 1. Clone the chart directory:
    ```
-   git clone --depth 1 --branch {{ git.tag }} https://github.com/aquasecurity/starboard.git
+   git clone --depth 1 --branch {{ git.tag }} https://github.com/aquasecurity/trivy-operator.git
-   cd starboard
+   cd trivy-operator
    ```
    Or add Aqua chart repository:
    ```